mhdhk/yozorazaka46/docs/resources/privacy.md

 #### 1. Introduction

-Welcome to **Yozorazaka46**.
-We are committed to protecting your privacy and ensuring the security of your personal information.
+Welcome to **Yozorazaka46**.  committed to protecting your privacy and ensuring the security of your personal information.
 This Privacy Policy explains how we collect, use, disclose, and protect your personal data when you visit our website.

 <br>